 The class will collaborate on the discussion and analysis of scientific questions in molecular and cellular biology and learn how to evaluate a range of topics that span the interests of the group.

-There will be 5 themes/topics this year: innate immune response to pathogens, origin of life, anti-cancer targets, protein life cycle - from translation to degradation, and the microbiome (human and other).
+There will be 6 themes/topics this year: mind-altering pathogens/parasites, regeneration including regeneration of tissue with stem cells, microbiome, tumor cell biology/tumor microenvironment, non-coding RNAs (including miRNAs and RNAi), and species co-evolution (host-pathogen or symbiont).
 Each theme will be introduced by a faculty member who will lead a discussion of a paper.
 Subsequent papers will be chosen by 1st Yr MCB students who will also lead the discussion in the following sessions in that topic.

 1. The papers will be made available for download from this website.
 Only one paper per session to analyze and discuss, but an additional 'Perspective' may be provided for background.